-ishments does not do justice to the situation's complexities in light of defendant-regarding procedures.
-For some offenses, authorities can flexibly decide, case-by-case, whether to apply the SPCO or the old Penal Code.
-65 Government representatives have from the start stressed off-record that authorities will avoid using the SPCO, and if they do, they will avoid its harshest punishments, reflecting the laws' "educational" orientation and "Islamic mercy."66 For apostasy (irtidād), the maximum punishment on paper is stoning, or, if procedural requirements cannot be met, up to thirty years' imprisonment and forty strokes of lashing (SPCO §§ 107-117).
+65 How this will be practiced in detail remains to be seen.
+The author is unclear about the decision-making on which of the two penal codes will be used, and the stressed off-record that authorities will avoid using the SPCO, and if they do, they will avoid its harshest punishments, reflecting the laws' "educational" orientation and "Islamic mercy."66 For apostasy (irtidād), the maximum punishment on paper is stoning, or, if procedural requirements cannot be met, up to thirty years' imprisonment and forty strokes of lashing (SPCO §§ 107-117).
 But following repentance, the accused must be freed of charges (and, depending on the details of the case, undergo forced "faith counselling") (SPCO § 117, SCCPCO §§ 204-208).
-Adultery (zinā) and anal sex (liwāt) cases (SPCO §§ 68-81, 82-85) require a group of four witnesses of "just" ('adil) character who are practicing Muslims and have seen the act (SPCO § 69(1); Syariah Courts Evidence Order 3(1))-an unlikely scenario (see also SCCPCO § 173(1)(i)).
-In murder (qatl) cases (SPCO §§ 124-164) requiring payment of blood money (diyāt) that the accused cannot afford, the Sultan can pay it (SPCO § 133(3)).
+Adultery (zinā) and anal sex (liwat) cases (SPCO §§ 68-81, 82-85) require a group of four witnesses of "just" ('adil) character who are practicing Muslims and have seen the act (SPCO § 69(1); Syariah Courts Evidence Order 3(1))-an unlikely scenario (see also SCCPCO § 173(1)(i)).
+In murder (gatl) cases (SPCO §§ 124-164) requiring payment of blood money ($diy\bar{a}t$) that the accused cannot afford, the Sultan can pay it (SPCO § 133(3)).
 Confessions (syahadah) pose a problem but can be withdrawn (SPCO §§ 184-190, and SCCPCO First Schedule, pp. 628-633), and authorities claim they would encourage this.
-Finally, the Sultan can pardon anyone sentenced to death and reinforce his popular image as a "caring monarch."
-In short, Brunei's legislation, sharī'a and non-sharī'a alike, undeniably includes human rights law-violating and authoritarian stipulations, but the mentioned procedural provisions are a key part of the larger scheme, and are frequently referred to in local counter-discourses against international protests.
+Finally, the Sultan can pardon anyone sentenced to death and reinforce his popular image as a "caring monarch."67 In short, Brunei's legislation, sharī'a and non-sharī'a alike, undeniably includes human rights law-violating and authoritarian stipulations, but the mentioned procedural provisions are a key part of the larger scheme, and are frequently referred to in local counter-discourses against international protests.